Hot quark matter and merger remnants: Acknowledgements

 \section{Acknowledgements}

 A.I. thanks the financial support from the S\~ao Paulo State Research Foundation (FAPESP) Grant No. 2023/09545-1.
-T. F. thanks the financial support from the Brazilian Institutions: National Council for Scientific and Technological Development CNPq (Grant No. 306834/2022-7), Improvement of Higher Education Personnel CAPES (Finance Code 001) and FAPESP (Grants No. 2017/05660-0 and 2019/07767-1).This work is a part of the project Instituto Nacional de Ci\^{e}ncia e Tecnologia - F\'{\i}sica Nuclear e Aplica\c{c}\~{o}es Proc.
+T.F. is supported by the National Council for Scientific and Technological Development (CNPq) under Grants Nos.
+306834/2022-7.
+T. F. also thanks the financial support from Improvement of Higher Education Personnel CAPES (Finance Code 001) and FAPESP Thematic Grants (2019/07767-1 and 2023/13749-1).
+This work is a part of the project Instituto Nacional de Ci\^{e}ncia e Tecnologia - F\'{\i}sica Nuclear e Aplica\c{c}\~{o}es Proc.
 No. 464898/2014-5.